Doctor insights on:

 I am almost sure that I have a bipolar disorder & my depression & anger is ruining my life.
 Where can I go for diagnosis & treatment?
 In baltimore, md

 Do I have some kind of bipolar disorder or something similar?
 My dad has anger problems.
 My mom is dyslexic.
 My sister has bipolar and borderline personality disorder.
 My family is basically messed up.
-My sister and I are very similar.
+My sister and i are very similar.
 We have both been t

 I feel so ill, ridden with anger and hurt, is depression likely?
-Depression and bipolar disorder have/are becoming less visible in my dad, but I know they can be transferred from a parent.
+Depression and bipolar disorder have/are becoming less visible in my dad, but i know they can be transferred from a parent.
 I will cut my hips, legs, or arms.
-I bruise myself, and I've burne
+I bruise myself, and i've burne

 Go to a therapist.: The symptoms your are talking about are severe and you should seek help immediately.
 When bipolar is in the family genetics there is always a high probability that it is passed down.
 There is medication that is quite helpful for this and there is no need to suffer when there is help available.
 The hurting yourself is an attempt to not feel so bad emotionally but provides no long term help. ...Read moreSee 1 more doctor answer

 I'm very happy at some point and feel good then I feel hopeless and angry on myself.
 Is this bipolar disorder?